The 12 Must-Grow Root Vegetables for Your Garden

 Jerusalem artichokes, or sunchokes, offer a nutty, sweet flavor and a texture similar to water chestnuts.
 They’re also perennials, which means you’ll enjoy a harvest year after year with minimal effort.
 But be warned, they can spread aggressively, so they’re best planted in contained areas or large pots to control their growth.

-Growing root vegetables in your garden can be both a rewarding and practical endeavor.
+Growing root vegetables in your garden can be rewarding and practical.
 They offer nutritional benefits and culinary versatility and, in many cases, are easy to grow.
-By selecting various root vegetables, you can ensure a continuous harvest throughout the year, providing your kitchen with a steady supply of homegrown, nutritious options.
+Selecting various root vegetables ensures a continuous harvest throughout the year, providing your kitchen with a steady supply of homegrown, nutritious options.